andrewpfunk/serverless-tutorial/README.md

   - https://github.com/taniarascia/mvc/blob/master/style.css
 - Click Add file, name it script.js, copy and paste the content from the following link, and click Commit changes
   - https://github.com/taniarascia/mvc/blob/master/script.js
-  - Note: feel free to follow along with that tutorial and build up script.js one step at a time
+  - Note: feel free to follow along with that tutorial (referenced above) and build up script.js one step at a time
 - View your updated web app at: https://*username*.github.io
   - Remember that it may take a few seconds for committed changes to be deployed to your live site
   - When editing JavaScript, you may need to force reload the page to see the latest changes

-This web app uses localStorage to persist the app state across sessions within the same browser.
+This client-side web app uses localStorage to persist the app state across sessions within the same browser.
 To persist data across devices, we'll need a database.

 ## Part Two - Netlify